Jonas-Finkler/High-Dimensional-Neural-Network-Potential/README.md

 However only the most basic features are implemented and only the G2 and G4 symmetryfunctions [3] can be calculated.
 The code is designed in a modular way, such that the implementation of additional features should be simple.

+A simple example running a molecular dynamics simulation on an example HDNNP for a methylammonium molecule is included in the file ```src/potentials/hdnnpExample.f90```.
+The parameters for the potential can be found in the ```example``` directory.

 [1] Behler, Jörg, and Michele Parrinello.
 "Generalized neural-network representation of high-dimensional potential-energy surfaces."
 Physical review letters 98.14 (2007): 146401.
 [2] [https://www.uni-goettingen.de/de/560580.html](https://www.uni-goettingen.de/de/560580.html)